htrvu/SHREC2023-ANIMAR/README.md

 MLP for embedding to common space can be in the shinking (default) or expanding mode.

 **NOTE**.
-Cross Batch Memory in training is currently disabled.
+- Cross Batch Memory in training is currently disabled.
 If you want to use it, let's add the flag `--use-cbm` in training commands.
+- Add the flag `--reduce-lr` to use the learning rate schedule.

 ### 3.1.
 Point-cloud Method